 "In the first instance, for a dog displaying any abnormal symptoms, I always recommend that you take them to the vets in order to get an accurate diagnosis of the issue.
 All of the symptoms mentioned above can be a sign of an intestinal problem and probiotics may help your dog, but they are also many other things that could be wrong.

 "It is quite common for dogs not to display any physical signs which can be easily picked up on, or only show symptoms which are less obvious.
 Some of these signs include constant itching and scratching, dry and flaky skin, reoccurring ear infections, the presence of undigested food in the dog's stool, bad breath, foul body smell, excess intestinal gas and bloating.
 Again, many of these conditions could have several other causes so you should always consult with a vet in the first instance."

 4 Main Reasons a Dog Might Benefit from Probiotics

 Even with a healthy dog, it is easy to disrupt the natural healthy balance of bacteria in the intestinal tract, Richard tells us.

-Learning what to look for, or avoid, in pet food labels can be hugely useful for this and many other reasons.
-Here are a few things to avoid.
+Learning what to look for, or avoid, on pet food labels can be hugely useful for this and many other reasons.

 "Medications such antibiotics, steroids and some types of non-steroidal anti-inflammatory drugs (NSAIDs) can all kill off good bacteria, which can lead to other consequences.
 For example, a dog's which finishes a cause of antibiotics is often open to some secondary infection since the there is an insufficient level of beneficial bacteria to help prevent infection.